juniorsundarCasual/TGT/vault/volume-5.chapter-312.md

 "Don't worry," Marie said assuringly before closing her eyes.
 Shuri held her breath and controlled every single muscle of her body in fear of triggering a feeding frenzy.

-Seconds of silence turned into minutes that felt like eternity, until eventually, Marie's eyes opened.
+Seconds of silence turned into minutes that felt like an eternity, until eventually, Marie's eyes opened.

 "I have a plan."